amazon-connect/amazon-connect-chat-ui-examples/customChatWidget/README.md

 # Custom Chat Widget Usage

+A light-weight react application to render a custom widget icon and user input form.
+Form data can be passed into an Amazon Connect Chat Widget when connecting to an Agent or Bot.
+This is paired with the open source [Chat Interface Repository](https://github.com/amazon-connect/amazon-connect-chat-interface).
+To learn more about customizing your chat experience, refer to the [Admin Guide](https://docs.aws.amazon.com/connect/latest/adminguide/download-chat-example.html) documentation.

 ## Description

 Custom Chat Widget is a JavaScript library that enables you to place a Chat Button (or Icon), Chat Form, and Chat Widget at your website.
 When this library is imported, using `script` tag in a web page, it exposes `AmazonCustomChatWidget.ChatInterface.init()` method to the global `window` object.
 This method can be invoked with various properties, to get the Amazon Connect Chat in the website.